dhall-lang/dhall-lang/standard/types.md

     e₀ ≡ e₁

-Two expressions are equivalent if they are α-equivalent when normalized.
+Two expressions are equivalent if they are α-equivalent when normalized (i.e. the same up to renaming bound variables).
 This document does not include the semantics for checking α-equivalence.

 Note that this definition of equivalence does not include η-equivalence, since normalization does not η-expand or η-reduce expressions.
 For example,